panjunbingtj/whale/SECURITY.md

 sudo kadmin.local -q "ktadd -k /tmp/storm.keytab storm@STORM.EXAMPLE.COM"
 ```

-be sure to distribute the keytab(s) to the appropriate boxes and set the FS permissions so that only the headless user running ZK, or storm, has access to them.
+be sure to distribute the keytab(s) to the appropriate boxes and set the FS permissions so that only the headless user running ZK, or whale, has access to them.

-#### Storm Kerberos Configuration
+#### Whale Kerberos Configuration

-Both storm and ZooKeeper use jaas configuration files to log the user in.
+Both Whale and ZooKeeper use jaas configuration files to log the user in.
 Each jaas file may have multiple sections for different interfaces being used.

-To enable Kerberos authentication in storm you need to set the following `storm.yaml` configs
+To enable Kerberos authentication in Whale you need to set the following `storm.yaml` configs
 ```yaml
 storm.thrift.transport: "org.apache.storm.security.auth.kerberos.KerberosSaslTransportPlugin"
 java.security.auth.login.config: "/path/to/jaas.conf"